JoVA: Unified Multimodal Learning for Joint Video-Audio Generation and Editing: Method

+\textbf{Joint Video-Audio Architecture} We propose a unified framework designed to natively handle both generation and editing tasks across video and audio modalities.
+As illustrated in Fig.~\ref{fig:method}, our architecture comprises a visual branch, an audio branch, and a shared text encoder that processes complex multi-task instructions.
+Instead of relying on cascaded models or complex external fusion networks, we seamlessly integrate these modalities into a shared transformer backbone.

-To enable audio generation, we initialize an audio diffusion model by duplicating the pretrained video backbone parameters.
-We employ the MMAudio VAE~\cite{MMAudio} to extract audio spectrogram features, converting raw audio into a compact latent representation.
-This audio branch is then trained using the same flow matching objective in Eq.~\eqref{eq:fm_loss}, but applied to audio data:
+To establish robust audio generation capabilities within this single model, we initialize the audio diffusion model by duplicating the pretrained parameters of our video backbone.
+For feature extraction, we employ the MMAudio VAE~\cite{MMAudio} to process audio spectrograms, converting raw audio signals into compact latent representations.
+Within each transformer block, tokens from the video input, the audio input, and the instruction text are processed through a shared joint self-attention mechanism:

-where $\mathbf{a}_t$ represents the audio latent at time $t$.
-Our training corpus includes both natural ambient sounds and human speech data (details in Sec.~\ref{subsec:train_data}).

-After pretraining both modalities separately, we unify them into a joint architecture for simultaneous video-audio generation.
-As illustrated in Fig.~\ref{fig:method}, we process the two pretrained models in parallel, with text prompt features fed into both branches.
-For video generation, we also support conditioning on a reference image $\mathbf{I}_{\text{ref}}$, which is encoded through the video VAE and concatenated with the noisy video latent along the channel dimension, following common practice in image-to-video generation~\cite{zhang2025waver,wang2025wan}.

-Within each transformer block, tokens from video, audio, and their respective text conditions are concatenated and processed through a shared self-attention mechanism: